-For example, in your U.S. History class you will cover many themes such as founding of the United States, Voting Rights and the Civil War.
+For example, in your U.S. History class, you will cover many themes, such as the founding of the United States, voting rights and the Civil War.

-However, if you decide what type of essay you will write, consider these possibilities:
+However, if you get to decide what type of essay you will write, consider these possibilities:

 - Cause and effect

 Think about what interests you about women, disguised as men, fighting in combat.
 Do you want to compare the lives of women who kept the home fires burning to those who chose a life of war?
 Or perhaps, you might engage in a discussion on the challenges they faced.
 This will guide your decision as to the type of paper you will write.

 Perhaps you’ve narrowed your topic down to women who disguised themselves as men to fight in the war.
 What do you want to say about this topic?
 Will you explore the women’s lives and decisions that led them to that choice?
 Is there a particular class of women who chose to do this?
 Or do you want to compare and contrast the lives of women who fought in the war to the ones who stayed to take care of their homes?

 Find Bibliography Sources